Leadership, Literacy and Social FoundationsContent Area: Educational Leadership and Policy

 Determine your status and complete the appropriate steps.

 - If you HAVE a teaching license and want to earn a master’s degree along with the 1902 license: If you seek the MS in Educational Leadership and Policy degree with a Library Media Specialist emphasis, apply as a candidate for the degree through the Office of Graduate Studies.
 A criminal background check will be required as part of the application process.
 Follow the program as dictated by the Educational Leadership and Policy MS requirements, taking library courses at the graduate level through UWSSLEC

 - If you have a teaching license and want to earn the 1902 license at the post-bac level: Follow the application process for the Post-Baccalaureate Library Media Specialist Licensure Program below.
 This allows you to take courses at the undergraduate level.
 These cannot later become graduate courses, so make sure you do not want to work on the master’s degree from the start.

 - If you do not have a teaching license but have at least a bachelor’s degree and want to earn the 1902 initial license: Follow the application process for the Post-Baccalaureate Library Media Specialist Licensure Program below.

 Post-Bac Library Media Licensure Requirements

-Follow the application process for the Post-Baccalaureate Library Media Specialist Licensure Program below.
+LEARN MORE about the Post-Baccalaureate Library Media Specialist Licensure Program.